java/devjava-content/app/pages/learn/01_tutorial/04_mastering-the-api/02_invoke/00_methodhandle.md

 <a id="intro">&nbsp;</a>
 ## What are method handles
-Method handles are a low level mechanism used for method lookup and invocation.
-It is often compared to reflection, because both the Reflection API and method handles provide means to invoke methods, constructors and access fields.
+Method handles are a low-level mechanism used for method lookup and invocation.
+They are often compared to reflection, because both the Reflection API and method handles provide a means to invoke methods, constructors, and access fields.

 What exactly is a method handle?
 It's a directly invocable reference to an underlying method, constructor, or field.
-The Method Handle API allows manipulations on top of simple pointer to the method, that allow us to insert or reorder the arguments, or transform the return values, for example.
+The Method Handle API allows manipulations on top of a simple pointer to the method that allows us to insert or reorder the arguments, transform the return values, etc.

-Let's take a closer look at what method handle mechanism can provide and how we can effectively use it.
+Let's take a closer look at what method handles can provide and how we can effectively use them.

 <a id="access">&nbsp;</a>
 ## Access checking